fbpx

 • Poor attempts at fixing the damage

-Damages are typically broken down into 3 categories—economic damages, non-economic damages, and punitive damages.
+Damages typically fall into three categories: economic damages, non-economic damages, and punitive damages.

 • Medical bills